GraalVM NativeImage Reverse Reconstruction

 public static final PrintStream out = null;

-You can see that the variable "out" in the System class is a variable of type PrintStream, and it is a static variable.
-During the compilation of NativeImage, the instance of this class is compiled into an area called Heap, and the binary code directly obtains and calls the instance of this class from the Heap area.
-Let's take a look at the restored code.
+You can see that the 'out' variable of the System class is a variable of type PrintStream, and it is a static variable.
+During compilation, NativeImage directly compiles an instance of this class into a region called Heap, and the binary code directly retrieves this instance from the Heap region for invocation.
+Let's take a look at the original code after restoration.

 java.io.PrintStream.writeln(java.io.PrintStream@0x554fe8, "Hello World!", rcx)